apptainer/apptainer-admindocs/installation.rst

 The second options enables the {command} ``-p/--pid`` option (which is implied by ``-C/--containall``).
 The third option is needed for unprivileged FUSE mounts.

+On Debian-based hosts, replace ``seccomp=unconfined`` with ``apparmor=unconfined``.
+For Ubuntu 24.04 and later the apparmor restriction on unprivileged user namespaces also needs to be disabled on the host as described in
+:ref:`User Namespace Requirements <userns-requirements>`.

 **********************
  Optional Requirements